coolsloth55/baseboard-math/README.md

 # baseboard-math

-Attempts to reduce lengths into 12 and 8 ft base board sections.
+Attempts to reduce lengths into 12/8 ft base board sections.